microbiomedata/docs/content/home/src/reference/software_development.md

 ## Testing

 To test Python code, we use the [pytest](https://docs.pytest.org/) test framework.
-In addition, in some projects, we use the [pytest-cov](https://pypi.org/project/pytest-cov/) package to measure code coverage, which we use to determine which parts of the codebase the tests cover.
+In some projects, we also use the [pytest-cov](https://pypi.org/project/pytest-cov/) package to measure code coverage, helping us identify which parts of the codebase are covered by tests.

 To test TypeScript/JavaScript code, we use the [Vitest](https://vitest.dev/) test framework.
 We also sometimes use [Storybook](https://storybook.js.org/) to preview UI components in isolation.

 ## Documentation and communication

 We try to keep in mind that source code is generally read more often than it is written.
-We try to make it easy for the next person that looks at the code we write, to understand what we were thinking when we wrote it.
+We aim to make it easy for future readers of our code to understand our thought process when writing it.

 In code, we try to document each function, including indicating the data types of its parameters and return value.
 For recursive functions and other complex code, we err on the side of including more documentation than may be necessary, in an attempt to help the reader along.